-In many cases, no treatment is necessary.
-However, most women choose to have their fibroadenomas surgically removed just for their peace of mind.
+In many cases, fibroadenomas require no treatment.
+However, some women choose to have their fibroadenomas surgically removed for their peace of mind.

-If your doctor is reasonably certain that your breast lump is a fibroadenoma and not breast cancer — based on the results of the clinical breast exam, imaging test and biopsy — surgery may be unnecessary.
+If your doctor is reasonably certain that your breast lump is a fibroadenoma — based on the results of the clinical breast exam, imaging test and biopsy — you may not need surgery.

 You might decide to avoid surgery because: